thesickcynic/Task/README.md

 `data` contains the dataset

-`Task.ipynb` is the Jupyter Notebook with the code and documentation.
+`Task.ipynb` is the Jupyter Notebook with the code and documentation, which'll also create `Parameters.db`.